DataBiosphere/terra-workspace-manager/README.md

 to create constellations of resources that support the application, and not let them be messed with by workspace READERS and WRITERS.

-WSM also supports `RAWLS_WORKSPACE` stage workspaces for interoperability with other Terra services.
-These workspaces have intentionally limited functionality: they cannot have cloud contexts, controlled resources, applications, or modify IAM, and can only have referenced resources.
-There are no features exclusive to `RAWLS_WORKSPACES`.
-They do not manage their own `workspace` resources in Sam, and use a Rawls-managed `workspace` object with the same workspace ID instead.

 ## WSM Client
 Workspace Manager publishes an API client library generated from its OpenAPI Spec v3 interface definition.